function2-llx/PUMIT/README.md

-# pumit
+# PUMIT

+This is the code repository for the paper _Pre-trained Universal Medical Image Transformer_ ([arxiv](https://arxiv.org/abs/2312.07630))

-You may want to switch to the `submit` branch to reproduce the results from the [arxiv paper](https://arxiv.org/abs/2312.07630), note that submodules need checkout as well.
+This repository keeps updating for further work.
+You may want to switch to the `submit` branch to reproduce the results from the paper, note that submodules need checkout as well.

 ## Create Environment